simeonreusch/fpbot/README.md

 `-saltfit`   Fits the lightcurve using SALT2 as provided by [sncosmo](https://github.com/sncosmo/).

+`-sciimg`  Experimental: Also downloads the science images from IPAC (note: to create thumbnails if specified)

 `-thumbnails` Experimental: Generates thumbnails for all science-images.
 Science images have to be downloaded (see `--sciimg`)

 ### Options

 `--nprocess [int]`  Specifies the number of processes spawned for parallel computing.
 Default is 4.
 Note: download is always performed with 32 processes in parallel, as IPAC upload-speed is the bottleneck there.

-`--daysago`  Determines how old the photometric data should be.
+`--daysago [int]`  Determines how old the photometric data should be.
 Default uses all datapoints available.

-`--daysuntil`  Determines how new the photometric data should be.
+`--daysuntil [int]`  Determines how new the photometric data should be.
 Default uses all datapoints available.

-`--snt` Specifies the signal-to-noise ratio for plotting and SALT-fitting.
+`--snt [float]` Specifies the signal-to-noise ratio for plotting and SALT-fitting.

-`--magrange` Defines upper and lower magnitude bound for plotting the lightcurves.
+`--magrange [float float]` Defines upper and lower magnitude bound for plotting the lightcurves.
 Order is irrelevant.

-`--sciimg`  Experimental: Also downloads the science images from IPAC (note: to create thumbnails if specified)

 ### Examples